badrinathpatchikolla/spear-framework/README.md

 ## Exploring Spear

-Below are the steps to write and run your own connector:
+Below are the steps to write and run your own connector and execute:

 1. Clone the repository from git and navigate to project directory
 ```commandline